dagnall53/ESPMQTTRocnetSound/README.md

 The interface is designed to be used as a Node in a RocRail http://wiki.rocrail.net/doku.php controlled model railway and uses the RocNet (http://wiki.rocrail.net/doku.php?id=rocnet:rocnet-prot-en) protocol with an MQTT interface using the PubSubClient https://github.com/knolleary/pubsubclient.

 The code should compile and set up as a loco with address 3, Rocnode will be dependant on your router.
 Look at the serial terminal to see how the code is setting istself up!.
 The MQTT stuff will search for a MQTT broker from 192.168.0.3 to 192.168.0.50.
 The code is not set up for passwords, but this could be added.
-This range can be changed in the .ino, (line 141) I use Mosquitto on the same PC that runs Rocrail (note that rorail will need the MQTT address explicitly in its controller setup).
+This range can be changed in the .ino, (line 141) I use Mosquitto on the same PC that runs Rocrail (note that RocRail will need the MQTT address explicitly in its controller setup).

 The MQTT in this program includes a "debug" message that can be subscribed to to give an indication of what s going on.
 I use it mainly to moonitor/check that nodes are still conneced.